MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ---
-title: Understanding file data and filters available in Cloud App Security
+title: Understanding file data and filters available in Defender for Cloud Apps
-description: This reference article provides information about the types of files and file filters used by Cloud App Security. ms.date: 02/14/2021 ms.topic: how-to
+description: This reference article provides information about the types of files and file filters used by Defender for Cloud Apps. ms.date: 02/14/2021 ms.topic: how-to
 ---